Islam in England: Demographics

+Geographical distribution

-Ethnic groups
+Ethnic group

-According to the 2011 Census, 2.7 million Muslims live in England and Wales, where they form 5.0% of the population.
+According to the 2011 census, 2.7 million Muslims live in England and Wales, where they form 5.0% of the population.

 Pakistanis

 The single largest group of Muslims in England and Wales are of Pakistani descent.
 Pakistanis from Mirpur District were one of the first South Asian Muslim communities to permanently settle in the United Kingdom, arriving in Birmingham and Bradford in the late 1930s.
 Immigration from Mirpur grew from the late 1950s, accompanied by immigration from other parts of Pakistan especially from Punjab which included cities like Sialkot, Jhelum, Gujar Khan and Gujrat and also from the north-west Punjab including the Chhachhi Pathans from Attock District, and some from villages of Ghazi, Nowshera and Peshawar.
 There is also a fairly large Pakistani community from Kenya and Uganda found in London.
 People of Pakistani extraction are particularly notable in West Midlands (Birmingham), West Yorkshire (Bradford), London (Waltham Forest, Newham), Lancashire/Greater Manchester, and several industrial towns like Luton, Slough, High Wycombe and Oxford.